 (5) the timeliness of the defendant’s assistance.

-How does an accused get a 5K1 Agreement?
+How does a defendant get a 5K1 Agreement?

-Typical, cooperation is substantial if it results in the prosecution of someone the Government doesn’t already know about.
+Typically, cooperation is substantial if it results in the prosecution of someone the government doesn’t already know about.

-Typically, Government agents offer perpetrators to enter into a proffer interview promising that the contents of such an interview will not be used against the defendant.
-During these interviews, agents often bring photos of suspects to try to get identifications and learn the whereabout of others.
+Typically, government agents offer perpetrators the chance to enter into a proffer interview, promising that the contents of their discussion will not be used against the defendant.
+During these interviews, agents often bring photos of suspects to try and get identifications and learn the whereabout of others.
 For example, an IRS agent may seek to learn from an identity thief where he got his list of victims and whether he or she knows of others in the same racket.

 In fact, it doesn’t have to be the same racket.
 If a defendant has information on any crime it may be beneficial for him to tell the agents about it.
-In the end, the Government doesn’t give unofficial benefits to cooperators.
-It entices and incentivizes them to rat out others in a patent and codified fashion.
+In the end, the government doesn’t give unofficial benefits to cooperators.
+It entices and incentivizes them to rat out others in a patient and codified fashion.

-It is important for persons in such a situation to understand the limits of proffer protection and ensure that they do not harm themselves through their cooperation.
+It is important for people in such a situation to understand the limits of proffer protection and ensure that they do not harm themselves through their cooperation.
 It is also important to recognize the difference between a proffer and a confession.
-While agents may act friendly and professionally it is important for people who find themselves facing a federal charge to understand that cooperation is a two edged sword and always consider all alternatives.
+While agents may act friendly and professionally, it is important for people who find themselves facing a federal charge to understand that cooperation is a two-edged sword and always consider all alternatives.

 DON’T MISS: The Pros and Cons of Proffers